 This course builds on the generalist curriculum and prepares students to demonstrate advanced competencies in practice with children and families across the life span.
 This course expands on Children and Families I by applying the frameworks and practice models learned in the first course to specific issues facing children and families across the life span including child maltreatment, domestic violence, substance abuse, mental illness, physical illness, poverty, and care of aging parents.
+(GR)

-SW 680: Social Work Licensure Preparation
+SW 680: Social Work Licensure Preparation 0 Credit Hour(s)

 This course prepares students to take the Association of Social Work Boards (ASWE) Master and Clinical examinations to secure licensure in New York and other states.
+(GR)

-SW 682: Clinical Practice With Children
+SW 682: Clinical Practice With Children 3 Credit Hour(s)

 This course deepens student understanding and application of concepts, theoretical perspectives, and techniques of advanced (clinical) social work practice with children and adolescents (and their families) as primary client system.
 Various phases of the therapeutic process, including assessment, use of therapeutic modalities, and documentation, are explored and applied.
 The understanding of play as purposeful, meaningful communication for and with children is integrated throughout the course.
-Session: Spring Year: All Years (GR)
+(GR)